 After a terrible divorce, Helene moves to a small town in Alaska to write a novel.
 When she meets Sebastian, a handsome fisherman, he is the personification of all the dreams she ever had of her perfect man.

 Helene is determined to find the truth about her instant connection to Sebastian, but he’s determined to keep it from her.
 I don’t want to spoil exactly how this Romeo and Juliet retelling is connected to the original story, but it’s a lovely romance with many mini-romances scattered throughout.
+Jackie and I both think this is one of the best romance books of 2023.

 2022 Books Set in Winter